israelias/resume-ux/README.md

 - Who else is building this?

-  - Not all Software Developers care about UX.
-Equally, not all UX designers care about developers.
-They are more like consultants to each other, wher one "hands off" the design prototype to the developer for "developing."
+  - Not all Software Developers invest time in UX.
+Equally, not all UX designers spend their time developing.
+They are more like consultants to each other, where one "hands off" the design prototype to the developer for "developing."
 I learned this after using much of the software for UX designers.
 Wireframing for UX Designers does not start at low-resolution.
 Components designed on Adobe UX are directly exported as local _.svg_ files, ready to be animated.
 In the realm of UXD, points go to customization.
 Developers, on the other hand, just need bare bones of function when establishing wireframes.
   - Nonetheless, everyone who knows how to write code has built some form of a custom resume.
   - The key difference is the degree to which one is branded or specific as opposed to *not* branded or generic.